Assorion/FNF-Assorion-Mirror/README.md

 on making a port with most of it's features, that will be later though.
 7. This is based off of the 0.2.6 version.
 Yup.
 Before week 6 was even a thing lol.
 8. Songs and Data folder have been merged into the songs&data folder.

+## Screenshots ?

+Take a look at art/screenshots.md please.

 # Compiling.